afronski/state-of-jvm-on-aws-lambda/README.md

 $ cdk bootstrap

 $ npm run package
-$ cdk deploy SharedInfrastructureStack   # Get the repository URL from the outputs.
+$ cdk deploy Infrastructure-Shared       # Get the repository URL from the outputs.

 # Generate AWS CodeCommit HTTPS credentials in the AWS IAM for your user.